The Traditional Approach

 5. board-certified lawyers must re-certify every 5 years, a process which again requires references from other attorneys.

 There are many fine lawyers who by means of experience and exceptional ability acquire special competence in an area of legal practice without being formally board certified.
 However, they are perhaps more the exception than the rule in a specialized age.
-It is simply a fact that the better legal practitioners tend to be board certified in their fields.
+It is simply a fact that the better legal practicioners tend to be board certified in their fields.

 Texas lawyers may become board-certified specialists in four areas of real estate practice: residential, commercial, farm and ranch, and HOA law.
 In reality, however, there are many more sub-specializations within the broad category of real estate law.
 An example would be construction law.
 There are real estate lawyers who confine most of their time solely to this complex and demanding field.
 Unfortunately, there is no board certification for construction law, but there probably should be, since it is a frequently-encountered sub-specialization.
 There are numerous other examples.

-Do lawyers kill deals?
+Why hire a lawyer?
+Don’t lawyers kill deals?

 There is a theory, popular among less-informed realtors and others, that lawyers kill deals.
 There may be some truth to this if one is talking about non-real estate lawyers.
 However, a lawyer specializing in real estate—a lawyer who represents investors, brokers, buyers, sellers, and lenders—could not stay in business if he or she acquired a reputation for killing deals.
 Every good real estate lawyer knows that it is his or her job to help make the deal happen on the best terms possible for his client.
 Experienced real estate attorneys know better than to present a contract modification to the opposing party that they themselves would not agree to if roles were reversed.